Clinical Rotations

 Subspecialty Gastroenterology/Transplant Service

-One Intern and a PGY 3 supervisory resident take care of a dedicated service of inpatient gastroenterology and liver transplant patients and consultations throughout the hospital (NICU/PICU).
+One or two interns, along with 1-2 senior residents car for patients on this inpatient service, caring for primary gastroenterology and liver transplant patients, and consultations throughout the hospital (NICU/PICU).
 They round with the multidisciplinary transplant teams and learn to manage these complex patients with unique risk profiles.
 A dedicated gastroenterology faculty member staffs this service and provides extensive focuses teaching in addition to clinically oriented teaching rounds.
-This is a call free service.
+Interns take one week of night-float during this rotation.
+This is generally a call-free service for seniors.

 Newborn/Couplet Care Nursery